-I hereby provide the Landlord an Order of Possession effective two days after service of the Order upon the Tenant.
+I hereby provide the Landlord with an Order of Possession effective two days after service of the Order upon the Tenant.
 The Order must be served on the Tenant and may be filed in the Supreme Court of British Columbia and enforced as an Order of that Court.

-I hereby provide the Landlord a Monetary Order in the amount of \$970.00 against the Tenant.
+I hereby provide the Landlord a Monetary Order in the amount of \$1,087.00.
 This Order must be served on the Tenant and may be filed in the Provincial Court (Small Claims) and enforced as an Order of that Court.